 Our initial plan was to watch sunset at the view deck where you could see the twin beaches of Nacpan and Calitang.
 But it was prohibited that time because according to a local, it was already privately owned.
 I guess my birthday excuse won’t work this time.

 We just savored the moment until the sun completely goes down.
 There were no available shower rooms in Nacpan by that time so we just let ourselves dry before boarding the van.
 We took a shower in our hotel at Hadefe Beach Cottages which is an hour’s drive from Nacpan Beach.

 If I’d be given a chance to come to this side of Palawan again, I’d definitely spend longer time at Nacpan Beach.
-I’d love to spend a night or two, to just enjoy the ocean and chill the night away.
+I’d love to spend a night or two, to just enjoy the ocean and chill the night away on this pristine paradise.

 Although that seems impossible to happen for now, but I’m still looking forward for that chance.
-It might not come out exactly as I’ve imagined, but it’s fine as long as it’s in accordance to the Lord’s will.
+It might not come out exactly as I’ve imagined, but it’s fine as long as it’s in God’s timing.
 His plans are still the best anyway.